 Type #5.
 Polypropylene (PP)

-Polypropylene (PP) is one of the safest plastics and is often used for things like yogurt containers.
-Unfortunately, only three percent of these products get recycled in the United States.
+Unfortunately, only 3% of these products get recycled in the United States.
 Check to see if it’s accepted in your curbside recycling program.
 Or, find out if the company you buy from has a recycling program of its own.

 Type #6.
 Polystyrene (PS)

-Polystyrene (PS), trademarked as Styrofoam by Dow Chemical Company (kind of like how Band-Aid is a brand-specific product but is now synonymous with bandage), is among the worst of the bunch.
-It’s created from the styrene, a likely human carcinogen.
-And it’s not easily recyclable, which means things like disposable plates and foam packaging tend to go straight to the landfill.
-Check Earth911 to see if there’s a drop-off center near you.
+It’s created from styrene, a likely human carcinogen.
+And it’s not easily recyclable, which means things like takeout containers, disposable plates, coffee cups, and foam packaging tend to go straight to the landfill unless you can find a trusted drop-off location near you.

 Type #7: Miscellaneous/Other